kkguo/apkshellext/README.md

 #### [Features]
+ - [x] :boom: NEW!!
+Support IPA (iOS app) icon display, it's still beta, needs a process to enable, [ Ask me for how to enable ](mailto:kkguokk@gmail.com) if you want to help to test.
  - [x] Show apk file icons of in explorer
  - [x] Show Package information in tip bubble
  - [x] Context menu for renaming apk file, batch renaming, with app name + version